 Editorial Policy

-Steam Hardware Review's editorial standards, independence, and commitment to accuracy.
+Steam Hardware Hub's editorial standards, independence, and commitment to accuracy.

-Steam Hardware Review is an independent publication dedicated to accurate, source-labeled coverage of Steam hardware.
+Steam Hardware Hub is an independent publication dedicated to accurate, source-labeled coverage of Steam hardware.
 We have no financial relationship with Valve, no sponsored content, and no affiliate links.

 Independence